trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > In the beginning was simplicity.

 Darwin's idea is a special case of survival of the stable.
 And therefore can serve as an explanation of how things grew in complexity over time.
 It can therefore answer the question of where we came from to a high degree of satisfaction.
 That however begs a question?
-Is life really stable?
+Is life  stable?
 Because I would argue that it is the very opposite of stable.
 It is patterns that change all the time, and rising in complexity and therefore life is not stable?
 Also compared to a rock, or a star, life is very fragile and can go unstable in an instant and vanish.
 In a way then life is metastable.
 And that's what allows evolution to act.
 What allows things to grow and flourish.

 > Darwin's theory of evolution by natural selection is satisfying because it shows us a way in which simplicity could change into complexity, how unordered atoms could group themselves into ever more complex patterns until they ended up manufacturing people.